What's happening to Azure Database for MySQL - Single Server?

 Important

-Azure Database for MySQL - Single Server is on the retirement path and is scheduled for retirement by September 16, 2024.
+Azure Database for MySQL - Single Server is on the retirement path and has retired on September 16, 2024.

 After years of evolving the Azure Database for MySQL - Single Server service, it can no longer handle all the new features, functions, and security needs.
 We recommend upgrading to Azure Database for MySQL - Flexible Server before Sept 16, 2024 to avoid involuntary forced-migration and server unavailability.